Introducing this Tariqa

 All this is outlined in our Facebook GROUP DESCRIPTION and FOUNDATION STATEMENT together with many statements about what the group is not...... but it seems that new applicants for membership often misunderstand the nature of the group when they apply— so I need to make the aims and character of the group much clearer, both for members who may have joined and those who have yet to apply.
 I intended (and still intend) the group to be composed of active and contributing members in a small online community devoted to the aims of the group as expressed in those three points above.

-As Orthodox Jews we are limited in the extent to which we can accept open religious syncretism,eclecticism, and the mixing or hybridisation of Jewish and Islamic or Christian faith-concepts and liturgy.
+As a group for predominantly Orthodox Jews, we are limited in the extent to which we can accept open religious syncretism,eclecticism, and the mixing or hybridisation of Jewish and Islamic or Christian faith-concepts and liturgy.

 The exact details of those practical limitations for us–as Jews bound by the (Orthodox) Halakha–really need to be discussed here in our group as there are areas of controversy and divergence in the interpretation of the permissable, the forbidden, and the desirable elements of authentically-Jewish Sufism.